ARMLabCUICAR/nsf-hc10dt/README.md

     commit xxxxxxx...
     Author: User Name <user@clemson.edu>
     Date:   ...

     fix otto colors

-Repeat this edit/test/commit cycle until you're ready to share your changes.Then **push** your topic branch to your fork remember that the **remote** alias for your fork is `origin`.
+Repeat this edit/test/commit cycle until you're ready to share your changes.
+Then **push** your topic branch to your fork remember that the **remote** alias for your fork is `origin`.

-    ~/git/nsf-hc10dt$ git push origin fix-otto-colors
+    ~/git/nsf-hc10dt$ git push origin dev-1.1

 Finally, after making all the changes, merge the branch with the master.

     ~/git/nsf-hc10dt$ git checkout master
-    ~/git/nsf-hc10dt$ git merge fix-orro-colors
+    ~/git/nsf-hc10dt$ git merge dev-1.1

+In the browser GUI, you will see a new pull request to merge the branches.
+Click on the pull request and accept it.
+Resolve the conflicts - if there are any - and merge the branches with comments if needed.

-Delete the branch after merging
+Now delete the branch after merging.

-    ~/git/nsf-hc10dt$ git branch -d hotfix
+    ~/git/nsf-hc10dt$ git branch -d dev-1.1

 ##### Pull Requests